Methods of Cannabis Consumption

 Duration: Roughly 4-6 hours, though unusually high doses can result in effects lasting over 24 hours.

 Pros: Effects last longer than other forms of cannabis use.
 One the most discreet and convenient forms of consumption.
 Diverse variety of options available.

-Cons: Edibles are not ideal for patients who need immediate relief as the effects take longer to onset.
-If improperly labeled or stored, they can be mistaken for non-infused products.
+Cons: Edibles are not ideal for users who need immediate relief as the effects take longer to onset.
+If improperly stored, they can be mistaken for non-infused products.
 Because of the delayed onset of edibles, some users ingest additional portions in order to achieve their desired effects.
 This leads to overconsumption and doses that can be overwhelming to users for substantially long periods of time.
 To learn about options for overconsumption visit our Finding Your Dose section.

 For more information, make sure to read Edibles 101.

 Cannabis-based tinctures were a standard American medicine in the late 1800- early 1900s.
 They are available in a variety of cannabinoid formulations and dosages.
 Tinctures are absorbed sublingually, so the cannabinoids go directly to the bloodstream.

 Onset: The onset of alcohol-based tinctures is faster than edibles- but not as rapid as inhalation methods.
 Full effects are usually felt within 20-30 minutes.

 Duration: Frequent users may find that effects last for a couple of hours, whereas infrequent cannabis users may feel the effects for several hours.